graue70/ad-blog/content/post/project-aqqu-new.md

 ### 6. Candidate executor

-We translate our candidates to sparql queries and send it to the qlever backend in order to get the actual answer to the question.
+We translate our candidates to sparql queries and send them to the qlever backend in order to get the actual answer to the question.
 In case the result is a wikidata entity, we also query its english label.

 In our example case, the answers for the three best ranked candidates are: